FLAMEGPU/FLAMEGPU2-CINECA/README.md

 # FLAME GPU 2 CINECA Hackathon

+> **This Repository has been archived.
+It was only used during the 2021 CINECA GPU Hackathon and has not maintained compatibility with updated versions of FLAME GPU 2**

+---

 This repository contains selected example models for profiling during the hackathon.

 * **boids_spatial3D**: Reynolds boids flocking model with 3D spatial messaging communication.